ProfessionalCSharp/ProfessionalCSharp7/Localization/Readme.md

 * ASPNETCoreMVCSample (localizing with controllers, views, and data annotations)
 * UWPLocalization (localizing with UWP and XLF)

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2017 with the .NET Core workload
+* Visual Studio 2017 Update 5 with the .NET Core workload
+* Visual Studio for Mac
+* Visual Studio Code

+The UWPLocalization and UWPCultureDemo samples needs Windows 10 and Visual Studio 2017 with the Universal Windows Platform development workload.
+The other samples can be used on other platforms.
+The UWPCultureDemo uses a TreeView control built with C++.
+To compile this project, you need to install the C++ component with the Universal Windows Platform workload with the Visual Studio Installer.

-Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).
+Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).

 For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7)